broadinstitute/single_cell_portal/README.md

 For tutorials and descriptions of files please go to: https://github.com/broadinstitute/single_cell_portal/wiki

 ## Reporting Bugs and Improvements
-To report a bugs or suggest an improvement please create a new issue at: https://github.com/broadinstitute/single_cell_portal/issues
+To report a bug or suggest an improvement please create a new issue at: https://github.com/broadinstitute/single_cell_portal/issues

 Happy Science!!!